Best guitar picks 2024: Get to grips with your playing with our top choice plectrums

 The Dunlop Jazz III is probably the most widely used pick outside of the regular shape that many of us probably learned to play with.
 It’s favored by a wide range of players, but those who need a fast and accurate pick have looked to the Jazz III for its relatively small and pointy shape.

-Its fine point allows you to pick out the strings you’re seeking with ease, plus the nylon material helps it glide across strings so it doesn’t feel like it’s resisting or fighting against them, plus it adds a touch of warmth to your tone.
-Lead and rhythm players alike have gravitated towards the Jazz III for decades now and that doesn’t look to be changing any time soon.
+Its fine point allows you to pick out the strings you’re seeking with ease.
+The nylon material helps it glide across the strings, so it doesn’t feel like it’s resisting or fighting against them, and it adds a touch of warmth to your tone.
+Players have gravitated towards the Jazz III for decades, and that doesn’t look to be changing any time soon.

 Best Guitar Picks: Ernie Ball Prodigy